Also in this section

 3. Householder Application - Listed Building for planning permission for works or extension to a dwelling and listed building consent for alterations, extensions or demolition of a listed building.

-All householder applications for sites in a Conservation Area, Site of Special Scientific Interest or within the Cotswold Area of Outstanding Natural Beauty (AONB) will need Design and Access Statements.
+Design and Access Statements:- A Design and Access Statement is required to accompany all householder applications for sites in a Conservation Area, Site of Special Scientific Interest or within the Cotswold Area of Outstanding Natural Beauty (AONB) where the proposed development will include a building or buildings with a floor space of 100 square metres or more.